Beatification for Fulton Sheen delayed by Vatican

 The Catholic Diocese of Peoria says in a news release Tuesday that Vatican officials postponed the ceremony that would have put Sheen one step from sainthood.

-No reason was given why Sheen, ordained in Peoria in 1919 and who died in 1979, will not be beatified this month or why a “few members of the Bishop’s Conference asked for further consideration.”
+No reason was given why Sheen, who was ordained in Peoria in 1919 and died in 1979, will not be beatified this month or why a “few members of the Bishop’s Conference asked for further consideration.”

 The diocese says in the release that it is important to say “in our current climate” when the church continues to deal with the issue of sexual abuse by priests that Sheen’s life has been thoroughly investigated and at no time has “his life of virtue ever been called into question.”